Rani: The Real Story

 Rani: The Real Story is a 2023 Indian Malayalam-language investigative mystery thriller film written and directed by Shankar Ramakrishnan and jointly produced by Vinod Menon and Shankar Ramakrishnan under the banner of MagicTail Works Productions and co-produced by Jimmy Jacob of June Ventures.
 The film has an ensemble cast of leading actors, like Urvashi, Honey Rose, Indrans, Guru Somasundaram, Maniyanpilla Raju, Ashwin Gopinath, Ashwath Lal, Bhavana, Niyathi Kadambi, Anumol, Maala Parvathy, alongside Krishnan Balakrishnan, Ambi Neenasam, Ramu Mangalapalli, and Athira Sreekumar in supporting roles.

 The music and lyrics were composed by Mena Melath, and the original background score was done by Jonathan Bruce.
 The cinematography and editing were handled by Vinayak Gopal and Appu Bhattathiri.

 Principal photography began on 26 September 2022.
 The filming took place in and around Thiruvananthapuram and was wrapped up on 31 October 2022.
 The post-production works were done at Chitranjali Studio.
 Rani: The Real Story was released on 21 September 2023.

 Synopsis

-Rani: The Real Story tells the story of a mysterious housemaid accused and framed for the high-profile murder of the powerful MLA Dharmarajan, but strongly defended by three families for whom she works, in the border town of Dharmapuram.